Rhode Island solar panels: The complete guide in 2026

 Rhode Island solar property tax exemption

-If you use solar energy as a source of power, you won't need to pay more for the value your solar panels add to your property
+If you use solar energy as a source of power, you won't need to pay a property tax for 20 years on the value your solar panels add to your property.

 Is net metering available in Rhode Island?